|July 74, Bottom Line, unknown|

 "The early show on Monday fulfilled the wishes of most of the Dead's fans present (and the late show that night apparently went even better).
 Mr. Saunders was satisfying virtuosic [sic], Mr. Garcia unleashed his customary brand of introverted and extroverted blues guitar, Maria Muldaur bounced onstage for a song, and in general the group blended jazz, blues, country and Dead funk in satisfying proportion." [note: I think he means first/second set instead of early/late show]

 7/2, the second night, has its moments, but I find it to be an inconsistent performance.
 The first set is mostly strong but unremarkable.
-My Funny Valentine gets the frothiest: after a fairly tame start, they get looser and woolier as they roll through its 23 minutes, but there's a bummer of a cut as Garcia is moving to the top of his of solos (@11:40ish).
+My Funny Valentine gets the frothiest: after a fairly tame start, they get looser and woolier as they roll through its 23 minutes, but there's a bummer of a cut as Garcia is moving to the top of one his solos (@11:40ish).
 Still, they slowly unmoor themselves from the song itself and boil to a spacey, tumbling climax, with Garcia trilling heatedly before walking down neatly back into the melody.
 Very nice!
 Roger "Jellyroll" Troy appears in the 2nd set to sing How Long Blues.
 As far as guests go, he was an infrequent regular: we have tape of a couple of earlier sit-ins, and he was in the Howard Wales group that Garcia toured briefly with in Jan 72.
 I'm not a big fan of Troy's singing style or his more aggressive bass playing (it reminds me a little of Jack Casady), but he was clearly a strong musician who was welcome onstage with some heavies (I see that Troy also guests on a Mike Bloomfield/Al Kooper Bottom Line recording from a few months earlier).
 Garcia peels off a really nice solo in It's Too Late, but nothing else in the set does much for me: After Midnight seems to never get off the ground, and My Problems Got Problems feels good but is much shorter than most other versions.
 Garcia introduces Troy again at the end of the set, so maybe he's also sitting in for the closing How Sweet It Is?
-A word for the audience, though: Moore's recording shows a crowd that's clearly hanging on every note, but that's also listening hard and respectfully, with very little of the usual "Jerreee!
+A word for the audience, though: Moore's recording captures a crowd that's clearly hanging on every note, but is also listening hard and respectfully, with very little of the usual "Jerreee!
 Casey Jones!
-Dark Star!" chatter.
+Dark Star!" hubbub.